gvwilson/teachtogether.tech/_lessons/performance.md

 yourself, you will give your learners a toolbox they can use when they make their own mistakes.

 This is at odds with advice like that in [[Kran2015](#CITE)], which says, "...you should have your material *absolutely mastered* before you enter the classroom.
 If...you have a proof or example that is not quite right...and stand in front of the group trying to fix it, then you will lose all but the diehards quickly."
-In contrast, the feedback we've had in [Software Carpentry](http://software-carpentry.org) workshops and other settings is that watching the teacher make mistakes actually motivates most students, since it gives them permission to be less than perfect as well.
+In contrast, the feedback we've had in [Software Carpentry][swc] workshops and other settings is that watching the teacher make mistakes actually motivates most students, since it gives them permission to be less than perfect as well.